-In the event all or a portion of the Series 2009 Certificates are insured, Moody's Investors Service ("Moody's"), Standard & Poor's Ratings Services, a division of the McGraw-Hill Companies ("S&P") and Fitch Ratings ("Fitch") are expected to assign the insured Series 2009 Certificates the ratings of "," "" and "," respectively, based on the understanding that the Policy insuring the timely payment of the principal and interest in respect of such Series 2009 Certificates will be issued by concurrently with the issuance of the Series 2009 Certificates.
-Moody's, S&P and Fitch have [also] assigned the Series 2009 Certificates the underlying ratings of "Aa3," "AA-" and "AA-," respectively, without regard to the issuance of the Policy by 1.
-The ratings reflect only the views of Moody's, S&P and Fitch and an explanation of the significance of the ratings may be obtained only from Moody's, S&P and Fitch, respectively.
-An explanation of the rating given by Moody's may be obtained from Moody's at 7 World Trade Center, 250 Greenwich Street, 23rd Floor, New York, New York 10007, (212) 553-0501.
+Moody's Investors Service ("Moody's"), Standard & Poor's Ratings Services, a division of the McGraw-Hill Companies ("S&P") and and Fitch Ratings ("Fitch") are expected to assign ratings of the underlying ratings of "[]," "[]," and "[]," respectively.
+The ratings reflect only the views of Moody's, S&P and Fitch and an explanation of the significance of the rating given by Moody's may be obtained from Moody's at 7 World Trade Center, 250 Greenwich Street, 23rd Floor, New York, New York 10007, (212) 553-0501.
 An explanation of the rating given by S&P may be obtained from S&P at 55 Water Street, 38th Floor, New York, New York 10041, (212) 438-2081.
 An explanation of the rating given by Fitch may be obtained from Fitch at One State Street Plaza, New York 10004, (212) 908-0500.

-The School Board furnished to the rating agencies certain information and materials concerning the Series 2009 Certificates and the District.
+The School Board furnished to the rating agencies certain information and materials concerning the Series 2010B Certificates and the District.
 Generally, rating agencies base their ratings on such information and materials and on investigations, studies and assumptions made by the rating agencies themselves.
 There is no assurance that the ratings mentioned above will remain in effect for any given period of time or that the ratings might not be lowered or withdrawn entirely by the rating agencies if, in their judgment, circumstances so warrant.
-The Underwriter has undertaken no responsibility to bring to the attention of the Owners of the Series 2009 Certificates any proposed change in or withdrawal of the rating or to oppose any such proposed revision or withdrawal.
-Any such downward change in or withdrawal of the rating might have an adverse effect on the market price or marketability of the Series 2009 Certificates.
+The Underwriter has undertaken no responsibility to bring to the attention of the Owners of the Series 2010B Certificates any proposed change in or withdrawal of the rating or to oppose any such proposed revision or withdrawal.
+Any such downward change in or withdrawal of the rating might have an adverse effect on the market price or marketability of the Series 2010B Certificates.